caendesilva/hyde-example-documentation-site/_docs/a-caucusrace-and-a-long-tale.md

 ---
-priority: 130
+navigation:
   category: Chapters
   label: A Caucus-Race and a Long Tale
+  priority: 130
 ---

 # Chapter III - A Caucus-Race and a Long Tale